UST-EDMM/getting-started/2021-closer/README.md

-## Automating the Deployment of Distributed Applications<br>by Combining Multiple Deployment Technologies
+## Automating the Deployment of Distributed Applications by <br> Combining Multiple Deployment Technologies

 ### Motivating Scenario